elastic/opbeans-java/README.md

 ## Demo notes

 The application has a built-in bug that you can trigger by navigating to the path `/is-it-coffee-time`.

+There is a load generator Docker image that you can build with the following command:

+    docker build -t opbeans-java-loadgen -f loadgen/Dockerfile loadgen

+Then you can run `opbeans-java-loadgen` as follows:

+    docker run --name opbeans-java-loadgen --network=host -d opbeans-java-loadgen